mzaffran/mzaffran.github.io/index.md

 - Super excited to announce that I have been named one of the [Fondation L’Oréal-UNESCO 2023 French Young Talents](https://www.fondationloreal.com/sites/default/files/2023-10/dpfrance_fwis2023-web.pdf), along with 34 amazing French women scientists at the doctoral or post-doctoral level!
 - Just released an [introductive tutorial (slides) on Conformal Prediction](https://conformalpredictionintro.github.io/)!
 Going from the standard split mean-regression case towards beyond exchangeability, passing by conditional coverage, classification, and no (other) splitting strategies.
 - Super happy that the work with Aymeric Dieuleveut, Julie Josse, and [Yaniv Romano](https://sites.google.com/view/yaniv-romano/), [*Conformal Prediction with Missing Values*](https://arxiv.org/abs/2306.02732), was accepted to [ICML 2023](https://icml.cc/Conferences/2023/)!
-- I was very honored to receive the [Séphora Berrebi Scholarship for Women in Advanced Mathematics](https://www.sephoraberrebi.ai/).
-Many thanks to the [Séphora Berrebi Association](https://www.sephoraberrebi.org/).

 ##### Upcoming events